guiofsaints/min-os/.guided/PHASE_A_COMPLETION_SUMMARY.md

 ## Executive Summary

-Phase A successfully simplified min-os from a **13-platform multi-device firmware** to a **focused TrimUI Brick/Smart Pro solution**.
+Phase A successfully simplified min-os from a **13-platform multi-device firmware** to a **focused TrimUI Brick-only solution**.
 This strategic consolidation reduced the codebase by **77%**, eliminated platform-specific duplication, and established a clean foundation for ongoing development.

 ---